My first Mojo program

 ?

 This might be the first difference you notice between Mojo and Python.
-In Python, you can run code without defining a main function.
+In Python, you can run code in a file without defining a main function.
 However, in Mojo, you have to define a function called main()

 to run your code.
 By putting the code in the main()